varung97/addressbook-level4/docs/UserGuide.md

 <a id="venue"></a>
 #### At a Venue: `#venue`
+_Going to university and ended up at the mall?
+Remember your destination with this extension._<br>
 Format: `#venue <description of venue>`

 > The venue description is just stored as plain text